scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 * Number of nodes hosted in a specific data center

-		* No more than 10% of total active Validator pool
-		* Assuming an active validator pool of 25, this would be no more that 2.
+	* See IaaS stipulation.

 * Number of nodes hosted in a geolocation

 	* What is an appropriate granularity for geolocation?
-		* See IaaS stipulation.

 * Number of nodes running on the IaaS

 	* In 2019, [Gartner listed](https://www.cbronline.com/news/cloud-iaas-gartner) the following top 6 global enterprise cloud providers: AWS, Microsoft, Alibaba, Google, Oracle  and IBM.
 These providers have the ability to meet two key requirements for Stewards: (a) Standards compliance and certification; (b) Many (>15) availability zones across numerous (>5) geographic regions.
 	* If a Steward desires to take on the compliance costs for in-house hosting certification, this will add diversity to the Utility.
 	* Assuming no in-house hosting, no more that 10% of total active Validator pool should be hosted in the same  availability zones of an IaaS.
-		* Assuming and active validator pool of 25, this would be no more that 2.
+	* Assuming and active validator pool of 25, this would be no more than 2 nodes on any given availability zone for an IaaS.
+	* In order to prevent IaaS vulnerabilities to impact consensus, no more than 33% of the active validator pool should be running on a specific IaaS.
+	* Assuming and active validator pool of 25, this would imply that no more than 8 nodes should be hosted on any one IaaS.

 * Number of nodes hosted by the same hosting provider

 	* The relationship between a Steward and a Hosting Provider is outside the scope of the BBU-GF.
 Hosting provider decisions have financial impacts on Stewards and as a result the Consortium should not insert itself into that decision making process.
+	* Stewards should expect hosting providers to support multi-cloud hosting of Indy-Node SaaS services.
 	* No restrictions.